Philadelphia Office §

 Fax: +1 (215) 569-8912

-For the last 15 years, Maria Grechishkina has advised US and foreign clients on Russian law, corporate finance, litigation and arbitration matters.
+For almost 20 years, Maria Grechishkina has advised US and foreign clients on Russian law, corporate finance, litigation and arbitration matters.
 Her clients include oil and metallurgical businesses, banks and telecommunication companies.

 Prior to joining Marks & Sokolov in 1998, Maria served as in-house counsel for Nestle Food – corporate headquarters of the major European food producer – where she worked on the company’s mergers and acquisitions in Russia.
 From 2003-2004, she headed up the contracting department of VimpеlCom, a major telecommunications company in Russia and Kazakhstan.
 While there, Maria oversaw the company’s transactional and licensing work, as well as corporate finance maters.
 Maria negotiated multimillion dollar financings in foreign and domestic markets.